Coordinate-energy transformation and the one-point function for the Heisenberg-Ising XXZ spin-1/2 chain on the ring: Numerical verification and code

 The functions $\ell(\mathbf{y}, \boldsymbol{\xi})$ and $u(\boldsymbol{\xi}, \mathbf{x})$ are given by \eqref{e:l_coeff} and $\eqref{e:coefficients}$, respectively.
 We omitted the $e^{-itE(\boldsymbol{\xi})}$ because this code was only checking initial values, so this always evaluates to 1.
 Code for the above algorithm can be found in the \textit{DetFormula.ipynb}.

-We also wrote code to generate plots for the one point function for a given $N$, $L$, $\Delta$, and initial condition.
+We also wrote code to generate plots for the one-point function for a given $N$, $L$, $\Delta$, and initial condition.
 Below are a few examples.
 The Python file \textit{OnePointFuncConsole.py} contains this code.
 To generate the plots for larger $N$ and $L$, we used Oregon State University's College of Engineering High Performance Computing Cluster.